-5 Smart Solutions for an On-the-Fritz Fridge
+8 Smart Solutions for an On-the-Fritz Fridge

 A malfunctioning refrigerator isn't necessarily ready for the trash.
 You may not know it, but there are a number of DIY fixes you can try to troubleshoot a troublesome fridge.
-Read on for 5 homeowner-friendly solutions to this appliance's most common woes.
+Read on for 8 homeowner-friendly solutions to this appliance's most common woes.

 Holiday entertaining is getting underway, and gracious hosts everywhere are busy cleaning, shopping, decorating, crafting, and cooking up all sorts of incredible edibles for family and friends.
 With all that planning and hard work going into creating delicious dishes for guests, the last thing you need is a fridge on the fritz.
 Fortunately, most common fridge ailments are easily treatable by the handy homeowner.
 Armed with just a little bit of know-how and some readily available parts, you can deal with many maladies before they become dining disasters.
 Here are a few typical problems and some DIY solutions that can help keep your hardworking refrigerator in tip-top shape.

-PROBLEM: You’ve found a puddle of water on the floor in front of or under the fridge.
+The situation: You’ve found a puddle of water on the floor in front of or under the fridge.

-SOLUTION: Tighten and replace any faulty tubing.
+Possible solution: Tighten and/or replace any faulty tubing.

-Start by identifying the source of your leak.
+Start by identifying the source of your refrigerator leak.
 The most common troublemaker, and the first place to check, would be the water supply to the refrigerator’s ice maker and/or water dispenser.
 Look for the water supply shut-off valve, either in the basement or under the sink closest to the refrigerator.
 Once the water has been shut off, replace any cracked, worn, or brittle tubing according to the instructions that come with the part.

 Alternatively, you may need to replace the water inlet valve, which is a solenoid-operated device that connects your household water supply line to your refrigerator.
-This valve can typically be found at the rear of the fridge, near the bottom.
+This valve can usually be found at the rear of the fridge, near the bottom.
 First, carefully inspect its supply connections for leaks, then tighten or replace the connectors; while you’re back there, check the valve body for any cracks and replace if necessary.

-PROBLEM: Noise, noise, noise!
+The situation: Noise, noise, noise!
 Your fridge is making grinding and scraping sounds.

-SOLUTION: Check and clean out your appliance’s fan motors, located at the condenser and evaporator.
+Possible solution: Check and clean out your appliance’s fan motors, located at the condenser and evaporator.

 If the noise seems to be coming from the freezer, however, the evaporator fan motor may be the one to blame.
 Located in the freezer compartment, this motor pulls air over the evaporator coils when the compressor is running.
 Again, disconnect all power to the fridge and remove the evaporator fan cover from the freezer.
 As with the condenser fan, if any of the fan blades are loose or damaged, or if the motor shaft doesn’t turn freely, these parts will need to be replaced.
 Also, check the evaporator fan motor grommet, which isolates the motor from the mounting bracket; regular wear and tear can cause the grommet to detach, leading to increased vibration and noise.

-SOLUTION: Dust out your fridge’s coils.
+Possible solution: Dust out your fridge’s coils.

 Frequent cycling often indicates dirty condenser coils and dirty fan blades.
 Especially if you share a house with animals, dust, debris, and fur can accumulate along the condenser fan blades and on the coils.
 In extreme cases, this condition will trip an overload relay and prevent the fridge from turning on at all.
 But the fix is an easy one: Turn off the power to the unit, and remove the rear access panel.
 Carefully vacuum the coils, fan blades, and motor with the brush attachment of your vacuum.
 To help prevent future dust buildup, cut a section of lightweight filter material—or, in a pinch, stretch a piece of old pantyhose—and fit it inside the vent panel beneath the door to trap debris before it reaches the coils.